Angénieux retrofocus: Implementation

+Rudolf Kingslake and Paul Stevens filed for a patent in 1941 for the WA Ektanar, which featured a negative meniscus element facing the object, followed by a Tessar-derived four-element/three-group lens.
+However, the spacing between the first element and the following lens was relatively small and so the back focus was approximately equal to the focal length.

+On 13 August 1949 Harry Zöllner and Rudolf Solisch completed the computation of the first version of the Zeiss Jena Flektogon 35 mm f/2.8.
+This lens was presented at the Leipzig Spring Fair from 5 to 12 March 1950 and serial production started in July 1950.

 Pierre Angénieux applied for a patent in 1950.
 In the original patent, he presented two lenses with an angle of view of 65°, approximately equal to the view of a f=35 mm lens on the 35mm format for still cameras; the first example had a maximum aperture of f/2.5, while the second example had a maximum aperture of f/2.2.
 The Angénieux corporation coined the name Retrofocus for its line of inverted telephoto wide-angles, and the name has become synonymous as a generic trademark for similar lens designs.

+The Angénieux Retrofocus lens line inspired other manufacturers to produce similar wide-angle lenses of this type for almost every 35mm SLR, helping to make it the definitive camera type of the late 20th century.

+Similar lenses with prominent object-facing meniscus lenses were patented a few years after the original Retrofocus patent.
+For example, Albrecht Tronnier used the Tessar-derived Skopar lens with a single negative meniscus for the Voigtländer Skoparon of 1952.
 Carl Zeiss Oberkochen also created an inverted telephoto design branded Distagon (5.6/60 mm) for the Hasselblad 1000F in 1952.
 In 1955, Harry Zöllner and Rudolf Solisch applied for a similar patent on an inverted telephoto lens design, branded Flektogon, for Carl Zeiss Jena, which uses a single negative meniscus element ahead of a Double-Gauss lens.

-Made as 24 mm, 3.5/28 mm, and 2.5/35 mm, the Angénieux Retrofocus lens line inspired other manufacturers to produce wide-angle lenses of this type for almost every 35mm SLR, and helped to make it the definitive camera type of the late 20th century.